R3sty/R3sty/README.md

 # Hi there 👋, I'm Resty.
 I am a designer, a developer, a content creator and a teacher!
-I love to build and I enjoy working on the frontend and UI.
+I love to build and I enjoy working with frontend and design.
 I am passionate about learning I always seek to improve my craft.
 </br>
 <h3 align="left">Languages and Tools:</h3>